Skip to main content

 string

-The module:attribute that exposes your Karta instance — e.g. app:app means “import app from app.py.”
-Used by the runtime to load your application.
+The module:attribute that exposes your Karta instance - e.g. app:app means “import app from app.py.”
+Required when buildpack is set.

 buildpack